Online Update of Safety Assurances Using Confidence-Based Predictions: Related Work

 \section{Related Work}

 \textbf{Human Modeling and Prediction.} It is a common viewpoint that humans are rational agents, that is, that humans act with \textit{intent}.
-Prior work in the human-robot interaction literature has taken models stemming from econometrics and cognitive science to model humans as noisily-rational agents \cite{luce_1959}, \cite{neumann_morgenstern_2007}.
 A common model used in human-robot interaction domains is the Boltzmann model, which captures the notion that humans are exponentially more likely to choose actions that maximize some reward function \cite{dfkConfidence},\cite{huSharp}, \cite{bobuLess}.
 However, reward functions that incorrectly specify human intent can lead to overly confident incorrect predictions.
 Furthermore, the reward functions used to model the human's goals often fail to capture semantic information that impacts human decision-making.
 Specifically, in contexts such as autonomous driving, semantic information like stop signs or crosswalks shape how humans make decisions.
 One way to leverage semantic information and make predictions in the continuous action space is to use a neural network-based human model.
-These models have enabled inference and planning around human arm motion \cite{amor2014interaction, koppula2013anticipating}, navigation \cite{Ma_2017_CVPR, rosmann2017online}, and autonomous driving \cite{schneemann2016context, salzmannTrajectron, multipath} (see \cite{rudenko2019human} for a survey).
+These models have enabled inference and planning around human arm motion \cite{amor2014interaction, koppula2013anticipating}, navigation \cite{Ma_2017_CVPR, rosmann2017online}, and autonomous driving \cite{schneemann2016context, salzmann2020trajectron++, multipath} (see \cite{rudenko2019human} for a survey).
 However, data-driven approaches are in general subject to incorrect predictions in scenarios not captured in the training data.
 In this work, our goal is to ensure safe human-robot interaction despite erroneous predictions.